Miami Dolphins fan charged $724 for 2 beers at stadium, police say

 “Our onsite supervisor contacted the authorities immediately upon learning of the overcharge on what was Mr. Collier’s unauthorized personal device,” the company told the paper.

-Online court records show Collier was booked into the Miami-Dade County jail Monday on the grand theft charge and possession of a skimming device charges.
+Online court records show Collier was booked into the Miami-Dade County jail Monday on charges of grand theft and possession of a skimming device.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM